5G-ERA/Reference-NetApp/src/python/era_5g_object_detection_distributed_interface/README.md

 ### ResultsReader (results_reader.py)

-Thread-based class which search the jobs queue for finished tasks and
-    publish results to the robot
+Thread-based class which searches for finished tasks and publish results to the robot.

 ### TaskHandlerGstreamerRabbitmqRedis (task_handler_gstreamer_rabbitmq_redis.py)

-Task handler which stores the retrieved images to the RabbitMQ broker.
+Task handler which stores the retrieved images to the message broker.